 Road Trip with Kids: 5 Tips To Help Keep the Sanity

 2. The digital world vanishes when we reach our destination, but screen time is allowed during the journey as a reward for good travel behavior.
-For every half hour they make it with no fighting, no complaining, and maintaining an overall positive attitude, they earn 10 minutes of screen time on the Kindle.
+For every half hour they make it with no fighting, no complaining, and maintaining an overall positive attitude, they earn 10 minutes of screen time on the iPad or Kindle.
 This does not include reading time (we have actual books for this).
-The Kindle is for games.
-The made in USA Bamboosa Lap Log is very handy in keeping the Kindle (and any flat screened device for that matter) in a comfortable viewing position.
+Screen time is for games.
+The made in USA Bamboosa Lap Log is very handy in keeping the Kindle (and any flat-screened device for that matter) in a comfortable viewing position.

 3. Craft projects are a fun way to keep kids of all ages happily occupied.
 American made Wikki Stix are perfect for car crafting!
 There is no glue needed, no scissors needed, and NO MESS made with Wikki Stix creating.
 Wikki Stix are reusable and fun for toddlers AND teens.

 4. To stop my kids from asking me for a snack or a drink every 10 minutes, I make sure they have water and healthy snacks on hand.
 The Polar Bottle insulated water bottle works well for road trips.
 It keeps water cold, and the mouth is wide enough to add ice if preferred.
 I like using reusable bottles when traveling to reduce the space in the car that would be taken up by bottled water.
-For snacks, I individually package single serving snacks like baby carrots, celery, crackers, granola bars, trail mix, popcorn, and keep them in easy reach.
-To make things even more simplified (and because my kids are ALWAYS ASKING FOR A SNACK), we have “snack time” at 30 minute intervals.
+For snacks, I individually package single-serving snacks like baby carrots, celery, crackers, granola bars, trail mix, and popcorn, and I keep them in easy reach.
+To make things even more simplified (and because my kids are ALWAYS ASKING FOR A SNACK), we have “snack time” at 30-minute intervals.